Due: Friday, Aug. 28

 Please add your comments and be sure to specify how the proposed action benefits senior physicians and/or their patients.
 All feedback will help in determining the appropriate actions for the virtual SPS meeting.
 Please contact us with any questions.

 Following the online member forum, consensus opinions on SPS reports and resolutions will be developed during the virtual SPS meeting.
-The meeting convenes via teleconference and covers feedback from the member forum and updates from the SPS Governing Council chair, and provides an opportunity for SPS members to participate during an open discussion period.
-Please RSVP to [email protected] by Friday, April 24 to receive the information needed to call into the virtual SPS meeting.
+The meeting convenes via teleconference and covers feedback from the member forum and updates from the SPS Governing Council chair and provides an opportunity for SPS members to participate during an open discussion period.
+Please RSVP to [email protected] by Friday, Sept.
+25 to receive the information needed to call into the virtual SPS meeting.

-The SPS will hold its next onsite assembly meeting during the AMA's Interim Meeting in San Diego in November.
-Any SPS member who attends will be considered part of the assembly and may introduce new items of business related to the section's mission and review items in the HOD Handbook.
+The SPS will hold its next assembly meeting on Nov.
+8. The meeting will be held on a virtual platform.
+Any SPS member who attends will be considered part of the assembly and may introduce new items of business related to the section and review items in the HOD Handbook.